agoodshort/Windows-Decrypt-HARFile/README.md

 ### Why to use this script?

-At MathWorks we sometimes face some issues that requires a SAML assertion.
+At MathWorks we sometimes face some issues that requires a SAML assertion from customers.
 As we do not have any tools that a customer could use to retrieve a SAML assertion, we decided to write down this [article](https://www.mathworks.com/matlabcentral/answers/506015) and to retrieve customers' SAML assertions via a HAR file.
 By this way, our customers do not need to install thrid party apps.
 This powershell script is to be used to retrieve the SAML assertion from the HAR file.